 - 1. Install the A-arm assemblies into the frame mounts and secure with the cap screws and new lock nuts.
 Only finger-tighten at this time. - 2.
 Slide the knuckle onto the drive axle and into position on the A-arms; then secure the knuckle to the A-arms with cap screws and new lock nuts.
 Tighten to 35 ft-lb. - 3.
 Tighten the hardware securing the A-arms to the frame mounts (from step 1) to 35 ft-lb. - 4.
 Apply grease on the drive axle splines; then install the hub assembly onto the drive axle. - 5.
 Secure the hub assembly with the nut.
-Tighten only until snug. - 6.
-Secure the brake caliper to the knuckle with the two cap screws (right side only).
+Tighten only until snug.

+- 6. Secure the brake caliper to the knuckle with the two cap screws (right side only).
 Tighten the caliper to 20 ft-lb. - 7.
 Compress the hand brake lever and engage the brake lever lock; then secure the hub nut (from step 5) to the drive axle.
 Tighten to 200 ft-lb. - 8.
 Install a new cotter pin and spread the pin to secure the nut. - 9.
 Secure the shock absorber to the frame with a cap screw and new lock nut.
 Tighten to 35 ft-lb. - 10.
 Secure the shock absorber to the lower A-arm with a cap screw and new lock nut.
-Tighten to 20 ft-lb.
+Tighten to 35 ft-lb. - 11.
+Secure the boot guard to the lower A-arm with the two cap screws.
+Tighten securely. - 12.
+Install the wheel and tighten to 40 ft-lb. - 13.
+Remove the ATV from the support stand.